 Chronic stress: Are you paying too high a price for success?

-Studies show that a significant percentage of people experience daily stress that interferes with their lives, impacting everything from work performance to relationships.
+Studies show that chronic stress interferes with professional lives, impacting everything from work performance to relationships.

-In the workplace, stress and anxiety most often impacts their …
+In the workplace, stress and anxiety most often impacts …

 • workplace performance (56 percent)